 Arbitration has been a favourite method of resolving disputes in the construction and civil engineering industries for many decades, allowing disputes to be settled by experienced and appropriately qualified experts (as opposed to a judge in a court setting).

 What is construction arbitration?

-Strictly speaking, Arbitration is another form of ADR, being an alternative to litigation, but it is a procedure that can only be adopted where the parties have consented, for example by the incorporation of an arbitration procedure within a contract, or by reference to arbitration giving rise to a right to arbitrate under the Arbitration Act 1996.
-Alternatively, the parties may agree that the best way to resolve a dispute is by the procedure of Arbitration and the rules of that procedure are entered into post contract.
+Strictly speaking, arbitration is another form of Alternative Dispute Resolution (ADR), being an alternative to litigation, but it is a procedure that can only be adopted where the parties have consented, for example, by expressed agreement, or by reference to arbitration giving rise to a right to arbitrate under the Arbitration Act 1996.

 Construction arbitration solicitors

-At Michael Gerard Solicitors, we are able to manage the whole arbitration process, from appointing an arbitrator, representing a party in arbitration proceedings, to enforcement of an Award or, if necessary, challenging the Award.
+At Michael Gerard Solicitors, we are able to manage the whole arbitration process, from advising whether a valid arbitration agreement exists, appointing an arbitrator, representing a party in arbitration proceedings, to enforcement of an award or, if necessary, challenging the award.

 To speak to a solicitor at Michael Gerard Solicitors about a construction dispute of any kind, call us on 01858 414 290 or alternatively, send us a message.